chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 * To configure and run an Ubuntu virtual machine using VMware Workstation.
 * To perform CPU benchmarking using Sysbench.
 * To monitor resource utilization.
-* To compare the performance of Type-1 and Type-2 virtualization.
+* To compare the performance of both virtualization approaches.

 ---

 ## 2. Hypervisor Types

-### Type-1 Hypervisor – Proxmox VE
+### 2.1 Type-1 Hypervisor – Proxmox VE

 Proxmox VE is a **Type-1 bare-metal hypervisor** that runs directly on the physical hardware.